-• Multiple bands
+Multiple bands

 In addition to deciding whether to split the spectrum in a given frequency band into lot categories, the Member State also needs to decide whether to cover multiple frequency bands in the same auction.
-The available harmonised spectrum at the time of the auction (new harmonised spectrum, harmonised spectrum on which current authorisations will expire - see ECO report 03) 29 and the relevant market demands for various bands should be carefully assessed.
+The available harmonised spectrum at the time of the auction (new harmonised spectrum, harmonised spectrum on which current authorisations will expire - see ECO report 03) 33 and the relevant market demands for various bands should be carefully assessed.

 Including multiple bands in the same auction allows bidders to express a relative preference for the spectrum in the different bands, facilitating more efficient network investment.
-Bidders may in particular wish to win spectrum in one band only if they can also acquire spectrum in another band.
+One respondent noted that such auctions can give bidders more choice and flexibility, and is therefore more likely to lead to more efficient outcomes.
+Bidders may in particular wish to win spectrum in one band only if they can also acquire spectrum in another band, this could be especially relevant for new entrants.
 By awarding the bands at different points in time, bidders who have this type of preference may be at risk of acquiring spectrum in one band, but not the other.
 In addition, bidders may be indifferent as to whether they win spectrum in one band or the other, in which case they would prefer to acquire spectrum in the cheapest band.
 If the two bands are not made available simultaneously, the bidder will not know whether spectrum in the first band to be made available will be the cheaper or more expensive than spectrum in the subsequent band.

 However covering multiple bands may cause a delay in the availability of one or more frequency bands.
+Mobile operators responding to the consultation noted that multi-band auctions may be problematic when new bands are mixed with bands already in use, because of potential asymmetries between bidders.
+For instance, bidders seeking to acquire new spectrum and seeking to re-secure spectrum they are already using and bidders just seeking to acquire spectrum for the first time.
 Alternatively, it may result in making a frequency band available too early, before bidders understand its true value, or making the award more complex for bidders.
 Larger quantities of spectrum in the same auction may also pose competition challenges, which may be mitigated by spectrum caps.
 Finally, it may cause problems to budget-constrained bidders.